zrghassabi/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network

+ Example 1: Class Dataset and how to use Data Loder

    1-1) Generalization of Training step ( A function that get Loss, Model, Optimizer and return train step or corresponding Loss, this function will be used in training loop